Flocking transition in phoretically interacting active particles with pinning disorder: Results

 \subsection{Effect of pinning without chemo-repulsive force}

 In this section, we investigate the effect of disorder in the absence of long-ranged phoretic force ($\Lambda_t=0$).
 Without pinning, this thus constitutes the essential "minimal flock" reported in \cite{subramaniam2025minimal}.
 We analyze the behavior of the polar order $m$ for various values of the repulsive torque strength $\Lambda_r$ and the pinning fraction $n_p$.
 The resulting phase diagram in the ($n_p,\Lambda_r$) plane is shown in Fig. \ref{fig:phase_D3}(a).
 For low pinning fractions ($n_p \approx 0$), the system maintains polar order up to a finite value of $\Lambda_r$ ($\approx 0.1$).
 However, as $n_p$ increases, the maximum value of the range of $\Lambda_r$ over which polar order persists decreases significantly.
 Beyond a threshold $n_p \approx 0.16$, the system loses global order, and the collective motion becomes random ($m \approx 0$).
 The corresponding phase diagram of the susceptibility of the order parameter is presented in Fig.\ref{fig:phase_D3}(b).
 It is observed that near the transition line, $\chi$ is maximum and exhibits a broader spread toward the disordered phase (right), in contrast to the lower values observed in the ordered phase (left).
 The system configuration for the unpinned case($n_p=0$) is shown in Fig.\ref{fig:phase_D3}(c).
 Here, a density band emerges in the ordered phase, near the transition region.
 Particles within the traveling band move predominantly perpendicular to the longitudinal axis of the density band.
-When a small fraction of the pinned particles is introduced ($n_p=0.03$), as illustrated in Fig.\ref{fig:phase_D3}(d), the formation of density bands is suppressed due to the influence of pinning disorder and instead a liquid flock structure appears.
-This behavior is consistent with that reported in a recent work \cite{codina2022small}, which demonstrate that even small obstacles can strongly affect band patterns in Vicsek-type models with local interactions.
-In the present system, the pinned particles act as obstacles (particle-sized), and even a small number of them are sufficient to hinder the emergence of traveling density bands.\\
+These traveling density bands tend to appear in various systems with short-ranged alignment interactions between the self-propelled particles \cite{chate2008collective,tang2025reentrant}.
+In the present model, when a small fraction of the pinned particles is introduced ($n_p=0.03$), as illustrated in Fig.\ref{fig:phase_D3}(d), the formation of density bands is suppressed due to the influence of pinning disorder and instead a liquid flock structure appears.
+This effect depends on the finite size of the system.
+For a larger system with $4000$ particles (as shown in Movie II in the supplementary material), bands still form with a smaller disorder with $n_p=0.01$.
+However, increasing disorder generally leads to a reduction in the band density, which is also sensitive to system size.
+Furthermore, in the presence of a chemo-repulsive force and finite disorder, it is possible to observe the formation of density bands in very large systems.
+An extensive analysis on this suggests an exciting direction for future work.